apache/phoenix/BUILDING.md

 You can also specify the exact HBase release to build Phoenix with by additionally setting the `hbase.version` system property.

- * `mvn clean install` will use the latest known patch release of the the earliest supported HBase 1 minor relese
+ * `mvn clean install` will use the latest known patch release of the the latest supported HBase 1 minor relese
  * `mvn clean install -Dhbase.profile=1.4` will use the latest known patch release of HBase 1.4
  * `mvn clean install -Dhbase.profile=1.4 -Dhbase.version=1.4.3` will build with HBase 1.4.3